linum/ansible-role-proxmox-vms/README.md

 machine.
 If you want to use multiple nodes on the host machine, all nodes will get these files.

-This version is deeply integrated with the debops ansible Framework.
-It will automatically create an randomized Ansible User account and stores the information in ansible/inventory/host_vats/<hostname>/ansible-config.yml.
+This version is deeply integrated with the debops Ansible Framework.
+It will automatically create a randomized Ansible User account and stores the information in ansible/inventory/host_vats/<hostname>/ansible-config.yml.
 The ssh private key is stored at ansible/secret/credentials/<hostname>/ansi.